awslabs/aws-lambda-web-adapter/README.md

 ## How to build it?

 AWS Lambda Adapter is written in Rust and based on [AWS Lambda Rust Runtime](https://github.com/awslabs/aws-lambda-rust-runtime).
-You can use GNU Make to compiled as static linked binary and package as a docker image.
-A [Dockerfile](Dockerfile) including all the required rust tool chain and dependencies are used to build the tool.
+You can use GNU Make to compile it as static linked binary and package into a docker image.
+We provide a [Dockerfile](Dockerfile) including all the required rust toolchain and dependencies.
-[AWS CLI](https://aws.amazon.com/cli/) and [Docker](https://www.docker.com/get-started) are required to run the build.
+You need to install [AWS CLI](https://aws.amazon.com/cli/) and [Docker](https://www.docker.com/get-started) to run the build.

 ```shell
 make build